louwersj/ArcGISPyGnu/README.md

 use https://sampleserver6.arcgisonline.com/arcgis/rest

 ### Installation
-WARNING : we are curretly in the first stages of development and due to this we have not released ArcGISPyGnu to the wider Python community and you CANNOT install ArcGISPyGnu using pip/pip3 at this very moment.
+WARNING : we are currently in the first stages of development and due to this we have not released ArcGISPyGnu to the wider Python community and you CANNOT install ArcGISPyGnu using pip/pip3 at this very moment.
 For those who like to be part of the development / test efforts you can manually fork the code from github and use it locally.
 <!--
 You can install the package via pip: